skadakar/garble/README.md

 You have the option to add prefix to your encoded message, to let people know what PSK or OTP is being used by setting the --prefix variable.

-OTP is limited to "abcdefghijklmnopqrstuvwxyz"
+OTP is limited to <abcdefghijklmnopqrstuvwxyz>
 PSK is limited to <abcdefghijklmnopqrstuvwxyz0123456789 ,.-!>
+ROT is limited to <abcdefghijklmnopqrstuvwxyz0123456789>
 Not true random, cannot be trusted for anything outside of fun and games.